 Further, any person working on-site has the authority to stop work if any operation threatens the health and safety of on-site workers or the surrounding community.
 In the event that such a situation occurs, the Environmental Management Services of Iowa SSHO shall be notified immediately.
-Environmental Management Services of Iowa's SSHO will update the Environmental Management Services of Iowa's SSHO will update the Environmental Management Services as they arise.
+Environmental Management Services of Iowa's SSHO will update the Environmental Management Services of Iowa PIC/PM and on all project-related health and safety issues as they arise.